-Asif (Jul 4, 2024, 11:07am) This policy is reviewed and updated on an on-going basis by the above Designated Safeguarding People.
+This policy is reviewed and updated on an on-going basis by the above Designated Safeguarding People.
+The policy is next up for review before June 2026.

 Declaration (to be signed by all members of staff)

 I hereby confirm that I have read and understood the WLES Safeguarding Policy, and all sub-policies contained within it, and that I will abide by the regulations and guidelines set out in the document to the best of my abilities.